bkaewell/self-driving-car/P3-behavioral-cloning/project_writeup.md

 -1.
 Solution Design Approach
 The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
+My first step was to use a CNN model similar to the ...
 I thought this model might be appropriate because ...

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.